 The other key hardware component of ubiquitous computing is networking, which brings me to the next idea.
 Networks mean that the same information can be accessed and manipulated through a variety of devices.
-Most value rests in the information, rather in the device that's communicating it.
-The devices become secondary.
-A number of familiar information appliances--cell phones, ATMs, TiVos--are basically worthless without the networks they're attached to.
+Most value rests in information, rather in the device that's communicating it, which means that the devices become secondary.
+A number of familiar information appliances-cell phones, ATMs--are basically worthless without the networks they're attached to.
 They are physical manifestations, avatars, projections into physical space of services, but are not services themselves.
 You really start to see this in purely information entities: what's a plane ticket? what's money? what's a book?
 They become subscriptions and agreements, for which a device becomes a nearly disposable channel.

 This means that when thinking about how to design user experiences for ubiquitous computing, the design of the service becomes as important as the design of the device.
 This, is the genius of the iPod: it's primarily an avatar of the iTunes Music Store.
 The Amazon Kindle, as questionably designed as it is, is a physical manifestation of the Amazon Kindle Store.
-Right now most of these services are information or media related, but that's changing.
-City Car Share means that your car is now a subscription, you can subscribe to use the latest fashionable purse only when you need it at Bag Borrow or Steal.
-That means our artifacts have to design have to increasingly reflect the service they represent.